They call it NETFILE, and most Canadians can use it to file their income tax returns over the Internet.

 Getting Help with NETFILE

-Remember, if you run into problems you can still file the old-fashioned way - by filling in the paper form, attaching the schedules and receipts, and getting it to the post office in time to be postmarked by April 30, 2013.
+Remember, if you run into problems you can still file the old-fashioned way - by getting an income tax package, filling in the paper form, attaching the schedules and receipts, and getting it to the post office in time to be postmarked by April 30, 2014.